hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 (example-parquet)=
 ### Example: model output as parquet

-Writing to parquet is similar as writing to CSV, but with the caveat that you additionally need to ensure that the `output_type_id` column matches the [expected `output_type_id_datatype` property of the schema](#output-type-id-datatype).
+Unlike a CSV, a parquet files contain embedded information about the data types of its columns.
+Therefore, when writing model output files as parquet, it's critical that you first ensure the data type of the `output_type_id` column matches the [expected `output_type_id_datatype` property of the schema](#output-type-id-datatype).

+If the data types of the model output parquet file don't match the hub's schema, the submission will not validate.
 In practice, you will need to know whether or not the expected data type is a **string/character**, **float/numeric**, or an **Int/integer**.